baiydaavi/HandGestureRecognition/README.md

 2. MobileNet
 3. ResNet

 Landmark is selected by default and has the highest accuracy.
-100% !!
+It works close to 100% of the time!!

 To run the script using model of your choice run either
 1. python gesture_detect.py -m mobilenet